guillermohernandez/frontend-intermediate-textbook/lessons/LessonFour.md

 ```
 It is important to know that you can do the same things different ways, as you'll need utilize them both for different applications.
 It is convention to try and use the "Example B's" in the above examples.

-We have actually been using associative arrays in our `prompt.get()` function in our past apps.
+We have actually been using objects in our `prompt.get()` function in our past apps.
 ```javascript
 'use strict';